 Property taxes are traditionally paid through your mortgage lender.
 Your lender can set up an escrow account, and when you pay your monthly mortgage bill, the monthly property tax bill is included.
 Your lender will then pay your taxes based on your county payment options.

 In some circumstances, there are homeowners who pay their taxes directly to the local government.
-This sometimes occurs when a homeowner has finished paying off their mortgage, so they no longer have an escrow account through their lender.
+This occurs when a homeowner has finished paying off their mortgage, so they no longer have an escrow account through their lender.
 However, there are some homeowners who don’t necessarily need an escrow account.
 Blackhawk Bank Mortgage Planners will be able to determine if you need an escrow account based on program and down payment.

 How Do I Appeal My Tax Bill?